Pinterest Pixel

 Remember to save your workbook as a macro-enabled file (.xlsm) to ensure your macros are saved.
 With custom macros, repetitive tasks are no longer a hindrance, and you get a workflow truly tailored to your needs.

-Is it possible to delete rows based on cell color using a shortcut?
+How to delete rows based on cell color?

-How to delete all rows below certain row or active cell in excel?
+How to delete all rows below a certain row?

 If you like this Excel tip, please share it